lastparody/OPENGATE/README.md

       - Confirm by entering your password or using Touch ID, then click **"Open"**.

 > OpenGate is not notarized by Apple.
 This is expected for open-distribution software.
 The security warning is a standard macOS Gatekeeper prompt.

+### Windows (Portable)
+1. Download the latest Windows release from the [Releases](https://github.com/lastparody/opengate/releases) page.
+2. Extract the ZIP file and move the folder to a location like `C:\Program Files (x86)`.
+(It is a portable distribution and requires no installation).
+3. Right-click on the application executable inside the folder and create a shortcut on your desktop for easy access.

 ---